IbcAlpha/IBC/samples/IbcLoader/README.md

-visible, then closing the RDP session or switching to another program on the host, then returning to the RDP session after a few seconds: the CPU usage graphs will be high, and will return to normal almost immediately after returning to teh session.
+visible, then closing the RDP session or switching to another program on the host, then returning to the RDP session after a few seconds: the CPU usage graphs will be high, and will return to normal almost immediately after returning to the session.
 Also if you show the CPU time in the Details tab, you'll see that this increases by roughly the same number of seconds as you leave the session for.
 This behaviour, as far as I can determine, is a bug in the handling of the Swing